als244/ml_dataflow/README.md

 python init_model.py <model config> <output model path>
 ```

 Where `model config` can be selected from one of the default ones (e.g. `python init_model.py 8b_config.json my_8B_model`), or you can create your own following the same structure.
-(The QK Norm and MoE features are not implemented yet, however).

 The 1b and 8b models are the same dimensions as llama3, the 32b model is the same as qwen.